ltonetwork/documentation/01-event-chain/index.md

 ### $schema

-The Live Contracts Event Chain [JSON schema](http://json-schema.org) URI that describes the JSON structure of the event chain.
+The Live Contracts Event chain [JSON schema](http://json-schema.org) URI that describes the JSON structure of the event chain.
 To point to this version of the specification use `"$schema": "http://specs.livecontracts.io/draft-01/01-event-chain/schema.json#"`.

 ### id